DreamLineLove/CS-1104/README.md

 I explored some basic aspects of computer science using C++ like
 - data structures and algorithms
-- pointers in memory and
+- pointers and memory address space and
 - building basic CLI programs
 and gained valuable basic programming experience along the way.